 Small Engines and Transmissions

-These can be engines from weed eaters to lawn mowers.
+These are engines from weed eaters to lawn mowers.
 The aluminum castings in these whole engines are dirty and very contaminated with steel.
 That is why small engines are almost always considered “aluminum breakage.” (remember, every scrap yard is different with their categories.
 Some may call this “irony aluminum” but the price should be about the same.)If you have some time, you can try pulling out the more valuable non-ferrous, but be aware that it will be time consuming!
 The aluminum breakage is worth ~.3¢ per pound.
 So a motor from a lawnmower would be worth ~$4-$8.